Marzogh/blog/_posts/2016-06-09-eduroam-on-the-RPi.md

 ```

 <h4> Getting a CA certificate </h4>
  - You should be able to get this from your university - just ask your IT department.
-For those of you from UQ, get the certificate here (Right click and Save Link As'): <a class="btn btn-default" href="https://www.dropbox.com/s/l33ojv3rrx3gv18/uq-net-ca.pem?dl=0">UQ CA cert</a>
+For those of you from UQ, get the certificate here (Right click and Save Link As'): [UQ CA cert](/assets/downloads/uq-net-ca.pem)
  - Move the certificate that you just downloaded to /etc/ssl/certs/ by entering the following command in terminal.
 (DO NOT RENAME THE FILE!)

 ``` shell